-The Foundation implements its Child Development programme through partnerships with local organisations in its target countries or international organisations working directly with its target groups.
+The Foundation implements its Syria Programme through partnerships with local organisations in its target countries or international organisations working directly with its target groups.
 You can apply for a grant if you are:

 - a non-governmental organisation (including universities, unions, training centres) in Lebanon or Jordan; or

 - a British (or exceptionally other international) development organisation implementing projects in these countries or channeling support to local organisations.
 (Please note that the Foundation prioritises direct partnership whenever possible with local organisations in its target countries).

 Your organisation must:

 - be registered and have existed for at least two years;